GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 ##### Ingress Policies and Egress Policies

 1. You can find the `sources.access_level` information by going to `Security` in your GCP Organization.
-Once there, select the perimeter that is associated with the environment (eg. `non-production`).
+Once there, select the perimeter that is associated with the environment (eg. `nonproduction`).
 Copy the string under Perimeter Name and place it under `YOUR_ACCESS_LEVEL` or by running the following `gcloud` command:

     ```bash
     export org_id=$(terraform -chdir="../gcp-org/envs/shared" output  -raw org_id)